sonic-pi-net/sonic-pi/etc/doc/cheatsheets/fx.md

 ### Arguments:
   * :amp
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
-Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played.
+Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played (due to compression.)
     - default: 1
     - constraints: must be zero or greater
     - Modulatable

   * :amp_slide
-    - doc: Amount of time (in seconds) for the amp to change.
+    - doc: Amount of time (in seconds) for the amplitude (amp) to change.
 A long slide value means that the amp takes a long time to slide from the previous amplitude to the new amplitude.
 A slide of 0 means that the amplitude instantly changes to the new amplitude.
     - default: 0
     - constraints: must be zero or greater
     - Modulatable